By Jennifer Clary-Lemon, Derek Mueller, and Kate Pantelides

 Series Editors: Aimee McClure, Clarke University; Mike Palmquist, Colorado State University; and Aleashia Walton, University of Cincinnati

 Copyright © 2022 Jennifer Clary-Lemon, Derek Mueller, and Kate Pantelides.
 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 International License.
 174 pages, with illustrations and bibliographies.
-This book will be available in print from University Press of Colorado as well as from any online or brick-and-mortar bookstore.
+This book is available in print from University Press of Colorado as well as from any online or brick-and-mortar bookstore.
 Available in digital formats for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
 You may not reproduce this book on another website.
+For permission requests and other questions, such as creating a translation, please contact the copyright holder.